 - extrapancreatic manifestations, with lymphocytic infiltration

 - elevated IgG and antinuclear antibody levels >50% of cases

 - abdominal pain and acute pancreatitis are unusual

 Sometimes serum amylase and lipase are raised as well as a raised alkaline phosphatase.

-It is a type of chronic pancreatitis characterised by a heterogeneous autoimmune inflammatory process in which prominent lymphocytic infiltration with associated fibrosis of the pancreas causes organ dysfunction.
+It is a type of chronic pancreatitis characterized by a heterogeneous autoimmune inflammatory process in which prominent lymphocytic infiltration with associated fibrosis of the pancreas causes organ dysfunction.